mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

    \Phi_{i,g} = \frac{\int_{\mathbf{r}\in A_{i}}\mathrm{d}\mathbf{r}\Phi_{g}(\mathbf{r})}{\int_{\mathbf{r}\in A_{i}}\mathrm{d}\mathbf{r}}

-The multi-group nuclear cross-sections for each FSR are an input to OpenMOC.
+The multi-group nuclear cross-sections for each SR are an input to OpenMOC.
 As a result, the area-averaging integrals must be performed by some pre-processing method such as Monte Carlo.

 .. _integrating-factor-solution: